FeeFighters/samurai-client-java/README.markdown

 Build steps
 -----------

-In the directory with the library invoke the following command:
+In the directory with the library sources invoke the following command:

     mvn install